KeerthanaVignesh-DS/redbus/README.md

    cd redbus
 2. Create virtualenvironment(venv)

-.Install the required Python packages:
+    Install the required Python packages:
     pip install selenium pandas sqlalchemy streamlit pymysql

 3.Download and install the appropriate WebDriver for your browser:

 4.Set up your MySQL database(redbus) and update the database create a table using table.sql

 # usage